mkanoor/receptor_catalog_installer_scripts/README.md

 This would allow your on premise Ansible Tower to connect to cloud.redhat.com

-The Receptor & the catalog Receptor plugin can be installed on
+The Receptor & the catalog Receptor plugin can be installed on one of the following

  - Container
  - VM